Congratulations to the 2018 Lambda Alpha Awards Winners

 Student Paper Competition

 In addition to the annual scholarship and grant awards, a 2018 student paper competition was sponsored by the society, called the 50th Anniversary Lambda Alpha Founder’s Student Paper Competition.
 The purpose of the paper competition is to recognize the dedication of past students, faculty, and chapter staff over the past half-century that have supported Lambda Alpha through their membership, mentorship, and assistance.
 The paper competition offered $3,000 in fourteen paper prizes and features both an undergraduate and graduate student awards category.
 The winning papers from the competition will be considered for publication in the Lambda Alpha Journal as a 2018 50th anniversary thematic volume.
 The submission deadline for the student paper competition was April 15, 2018.
-A download link for the student paper prize application form is posted on the Awards page of this web site.

 If the 50th anniversary student paper competition is a success, then the society will consider periodically sponsoring paper prizes in the future, based on chapter responses and the effort involved in reviewing the amount of submitted papers.